 That self-control has to be a learned behavior for many drinkers looking to cut alcohol out of their lives.
 It’s about identifying triggers for alcohol use, like stress, sadness, or boredom, and coming up with coping skills or alternatives to drinking when faced with those triggers.

-It’s not about ignoring your feelings, but facing them.
-That way, you’re not overwhelmed by your feelings and reach for a drink when those feelings crop up.
 Those in recovery who haven’t addressed those root issues are often described as “dry drunk,” a term coined by AA.

 Heavy drinkers who quit suddenly may exhibit the following signs of being dry drunk: